 If there is significant technical aspect to the proposed change, then an ad-hoc Technical Review Board is formed to review the proposal first.
 Once approved by the TRB the proposed change is then reviewed by the CCB.

-For a CCB and/or TRB change, a change request (CR) form is prepared and submitted to the aLIGO Project Management group, who then assigns an ACR number and schedules appropriate review.
+For a CCB and/or TRB change, a change request (CR) form (F0900037) is prepared and submitted to the LIGO Business Manager, who then schedules appropriate review.

-Relationship to Software Configuration Control
+Relationship to Software Development Process

-Software configuration control is defined in section 6.4.3 of the Software Development Plan (T1000560-v1).
+The Software Development Process is defined in T1300427.
 This ECR process also applies to software.

 Relationship to the Document Change Notice (DCN) Process